Morgan Paull

-Morgan Paull (December 15, 1944 – July 17, 2012) was an American actor most notable for playing Dave Holden in the Ridley Scott film Blade Runner.
+Morgan Paull (December 15, 1944 – July 17, 2012) was an American actor.
+He was most known for playing Dave Holden in the Ridley Scott film Blade Runner.

 Early life

 Morgan Paull was born to a wealthy family in Wheeling, West Virginia and appeared in many high school plays.
 When he told his father that he wanted to attend Boston University to continue acting, his father disagreed with his plans and Morgan ran off.
-He went to the Barter Theatre in Abingdon, Virginia and then later appeared on Broadway in New Faces of 1965 and the off-Broadway show That Thing at the Cherry Lane.
+He went to the Barter Theatre in Abingdon, Virginia, and then later appeared on Broadway in New Faces of 1965 and the off-Broadway show That Thing at the Cherry Lane.

 Career

 After moving to LA, he appeared in Muzeeka at the Mark Taper Forum and caught the attention of director Franklin Schaffner and producer Frank McCarthy.
 He made his acting debut in the 1970 film Patton playing Captain Richard N. Jenson.
 He was in the 1971 film Fools' Parade with Jimmy Stewart and the 1976 film The Last Hard Men with Charlton Heston.
 He is also known for playing the scheming Philip Wendell in the 1978 American television miniseries Centennial and a greedy businessman in the 1984 comedy Surf II.